Sturla22/Sturla22.github.io/_drafts/vhdl_test_methodologies.md

 OSVVM is a pure VHDL library with convenience components and .
 **TODO(sl)**: describe OSVVM succinctly.

+Licensed with Apache 2.0.

 ## VUnit

 [VUnit](https://vunit.github.io/index.html) "features the functionality needed to realize continuous and automated testing" of HDL code.

 See [the post on VUnit](vunit.html).

 VUnit takes care of building, running tests (via a simulator like GHDL) and evaluating the results.
-It also offers VHDL convenience components and Verification Components (VCs).
+It also offers VHDL convenience components and Verification Components ([VCs](glossary.html#vc)).

+Licensed with Mozilla Public License, v.
+2.0.

 ## cocotb